Abashevo culture: Physical type

 Physical remains of the Abashevo people has revealed that they were Caucasoids/Europoids with dolichocephalic skulls.
 Abashevo skulls are very similar to those of the preceding Fatyanovo–Balanovo culture, and the succeeding Sintashta culture, Andronovo culture and Srubnaya culture, while differing from those of the Yamnaya culture, Poltavka culture, Catacomb culture and Potapovka culture, which although being of a similar robust Europoid type, are less dolichocephalic.
 The physical type of Abashevo, Sintashta, Andronovo and Srubnaya is later observed among the Scythians.

-Genetics

 Successors

 The Abashevo culture is closely associated with the Sintashta culture, and must have played a role in its origin.
 The Sintashta culture however differs from the Abashevo culture through having fortified settlements, conducting large-scale animal sacrifices, and in its metal types and ornaments.

-Continuity between the Abashevo culture and the later Srubnaya culture have been pointed out.
+Continuity between the Abashevo culture and the later Srubnaya culture has been pointed out.
 Along with the Potapovka culture, the Abashevo culture is considered an ancestor of the Srubnaya culture.
 The Potapovka culture itself emerged from the Poltavka culture with influences from the Abashevo culture.